axieinfinity/ronin-documentation/docs/intro/whitepaper.md

 ## Governance

-Trusted organizations also take the role of governance.
+Governing validators also take the role of governance.
 The governance is responsible for the following tasks:

 - Update the system parameters, e.g., slash thresholds.
-Add/remove trusted organizations.
+Add/remove governing validators.
 - Sync the set of bridge operators to the Ethereum chain every day.

-We require 9/11 trusted organizations’ votes to perform the above tasks.
-The trusted organization that does not sync the set of bridge operators to the Ethereum chain for 3 consecutive days will get slashed 10,000 RON.
+We require 9/11 governing validators' votes to perform the above tasks.
+The governing validator that does not sync the set of bridge operators to the Ethereum chain for 3 consecutive days will get slashed 10,000 RON.

 **Disclaimer:**  This whitepaper is a work in progress and can be updated in the future.